syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export-and-Import-Annotations.md

 ## Importing annotations

+### Import from a file
-The ImportAnnotations method imports the annotations from the file or file stream of a specified type and fills the annotations into the loaded PDF document.
-The full path of file or file stream contains the annotation information.
+The ImportAnnotations method imports the annotations from the file of a specified type and fills the annotations into the loaded PDF document.
+The full path of file contains the annotation information.
 The annotation data format should be given as the arguments.

 {% tabs %}
 {% highlight C# %}
 //Import annotations to "fdf " data format pdfViewer.ImportAnnotations("Annotation.fdf", AnnotationDataFormat.Fdf);

+{% endhighlight %}
+{% endtabs %}

+### Import from a stream
+The ImportAnnotations method imports the annotations from the file stream of a specified type and fills the annotations into the loaded PDF document.
+The file stream contains the annotation information.
+The annotation data format should be given as the arguments.

+{% tabs %}
+{% highlight C# %}
-//Export annotations to "fdf" data format to stream pdfViewer.ImportAnnotations (stream, AnnotationDataFormat.Fdf);
+//Import annotations to "fdf" data format to stream FileStream stream = File.OpenRead("Annotation.fdf");
+pdfViewer.ImportAnnotations(stream, AnnotationDataFormat.Fdf);

 {% endhighlight %}
 {% endtabs %}